NEFSC/EAD-ASEB-Airradians_multigen_OA/HPC_analysis/Airradians_lcWGS.md

 * any output here, the file partially uploaded or is corrupted - reupload the .gez file

-# Quality check of raw reads
+# Quality check raw reads
 -------------------------------------------